mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 With that the \_\_init\_\_ is finished.
 I promise we'll get to the fun stuff soon, just trust the process.

 ### Dataset - \_\_len\_\_ and \_\_getitem\_\_
-The length and getitem functions are required as we are extending the Pytorch Dataset class.
+The length and getitem functions are required as we are extending the PyTorch Dataset class.
 Luckily they are very easy to implement.  \_\_len\_\_ just requires us to return the length of the dataset, which we can pull directly from the image set file as it is one of those first 4 integers I mentioned earlier.  \_\_getitem\_\_ requires us to return a single image and label for each call based on a given index, which is simply getting values from an array.

 We can implement these like so: